-The difference between a Fire Engine and a Fire Truck is that an engine is equipped with water, a pump and hoses to put out the fire, whereas a truck is designed with a large aerial ladder on the top and is usually responsible for support functions like ventilation, rescue, and forcible entry.
+The difference between a Fire Engine and a Fire Truck is that an engine is equipped with water, a pump, and hoses to put out the fire, whereas a truck is designed with a large aerial ladder on the top and is responsible for functions like ventilation, rescue, and forcible entry.

 There is a lot more than that differentiating an engine from a truck.
 Keep reading to learn more about the different characteristics and operations or uses of each apparatus.

 Also read: How Wide and Long Is A Fire Truck/Engine?

 The fire engine, which is also referred to as a “Pumper”, is the most common type of fire apparatus.
 This is what you will see most often driving around.

 Fire engines, while still quite large, are usually noticeably smaller than fire trucks.
 They are designed to actually suppress or put out the fire.
 Obviously, this is the fundamental part of fighting a fire.
 There are three main components that fire engines need to perform their primary task of fighting the fire.

 The first component the fire engine is equipped with is a water tank of varying sizes (usually 300-500 gallons) to allow the firefighters to start putting out the fire while an alternate water supply is accessed.
 The most common being connecting supply hose to a fire hydrant.
 They are also able to draft or pull water out of a lake, pond, reservoir or even a pool.

 FUN FACT: The 300-500 gallon water tank can be emptied in as little as 20-30 seconds, depending on what type of hose and nozzle is being used to attack (put out) the fire.

 The second component is a fire pump.
 The most common being a centrifugal pump.